Toei Animation: Fair use disputes

 Between 2008 and 2018, Toei Animation had copyright claimed TeamFourStar's parody series, DragonBall Z Abridged.
 TFS stated that the parody series is protected under fair use.

 On December 7, 2021, Toei Animation copyright claimed over 150 videos by YouTuber Totally Not Mark, real name Mark Fitzpatrick.
 He uploaded a video addressing the issue, claiming that they were protected under fair use, and that nine of the videos do not include any Toei footage.
 He also outlined the appeal process on YouTube, and estimated having the videos reinstated could take over 37 years.
 He then goes on to announce that he would not be supporting new Toei releases until the issue had been resolved, and also called for a boycott on the upcoming Dragon Ball Super: Super Hero film.
 The dispute sparked discussion on YouTube on the vulnerability of creators against the copyright system and lack of fair use laws in Japan, with YouTubers such as PewDiePie and The Anime Man speaking out on the issue.

 On January 26, 2022, Fitzpatrick had his videos reinstated after negotiations with YouTube.

 Treatment of employees

-On January 20, 2021, two employees have accused Toei Animation of overworking their employees and discrimination towards sexual minorities.
+On January 20, 2021, two employees have accused Toei Animation of overworking its employees and discrimination towards sexual minorities.
 The company had inappropriately referred to employees who identifies as X-gender (a non-binary identity in Japan).